-Domotz is the perfect network management software to use for server room temperature monitoring.
-The software can easily be configured to send you and your team alerts when SNMP temperature and humidity values rise or fall.
+In our opinion, Domotz is the perfect network management software for server room temperature monitoring.
+You can easily configure the software to send alerts when SNMP temperature and humidity values rise or fall.

-To help you get started, I’ve created a 5 step guide on how you can easily set-up Domotz and SNMP sensors for server room temperature monitoring.
+To help you understand more, find below a five-step guide on how you can easily set-up Domotz and SNMP sensors for server room temperature monitoring.

 What this guide covers: